-Our China travel guide lifts the lid on the Ming vase with information on what we rate & what we don’t helping you find out how to travel like a local on your China holiday as you read up on food, shopping & people as well as a brief history of China to help you put things into perspective.
+Our China travel guide lifts the lid on the Ming vase with information on what we rate and what we don’t, helping you find out how to travel like a local on your China holiday as you read up on food, shopping and people, as well as a brief history of China to help you put things into perspective.

 Things to do along the Silk Road